Skip to main content

 About Kirkjufell

 Kirkjufell is a 463-metre mountain on the northern coast of the Snæfellsnes peninsula in West Iceland, about 2 hours' drive from Reykjavík.
-It sits just west of the fishing town of Grundarfjörður, rising steeply from the shoreline in a form that reads like a pointed tower from certain angles -- which is how it got its name.
-Kirkjufell means "church mountain" in Icelandic.
+It sits just west of the fishing town of Grundarfjörður, rising steeply from the shoreline in a form that reads like a pointed tower from certain angles.
+That silhouette is how it got its name: Kirkjufell means "church mountain" in Icelandic.

 Kirkjufellsfoss viewpoint

 The viewpoint beside Kirkjufellsfoss is the main reason most people stop here.
-The waterfall is a short walk from a parking area just off Route 54, and from the viewing area you get the classic composition -- water in the foreground, mountain filling the background.
+The waterfall is a short walk from a parking area just off Route 54, and from the viewing area you get the classic composition with water in the foreground and the mountain filling the background.
 It is accessible year-round, though the character changes considerably between seasons.
-In summer the water runs full and the surrounding vegetation is green; in winter the falls can partially freeze and snow defines the mountain's ridges.
+In summer the water runs full and the surrounding vegetation is green.
+In winter the falls can partially freeze and snow defines the mountain's ridges.

 Climbing

 Access to the mountain itself is banned following a series of serious accidents.
 The route to the summit is considered too dangerous, and the restriction is in place for visitor safety.
-The viewpoints around the base -- particularly at Kirkjufellsfoss -- give the best perspectives on the mountain anyway, and most visitors find them more than sufficient.
+The viewpoints around the base, particularly at Kirkjufellsfoss, give the best perspectives on the mountain and most visitors find them more than sufficient.

 Grundarfjörður